mmistakes/made-mistakes-jekyll/_source/_posts/articles/2009-01-05-animal-crossing-city-folk-impressions.md

 This could have been great, instead you get another under realized implementation of online functionality by Nintendo.
 Works just like Wild World --- you register friend codes and then you can open your gates or travel to only their towns.
 You can add other people to your list if they happen to be in a town you're visiting, but that's about it.
 No hub to meet other people in your extended circles --- no nothing.

 I get it --- Nintendo wants to keep it family friendly and safe by sticking with this awful friend code business.
 But why in the world do you force me to check with Copper every time I want to see if a friend is online?
 Why can't the Wii be online all the time and notify me when a friend is available ala Xbox Live or any other online service?
 Get with it Nintendo!
-Guess that's what you get when you duct tape two Gamecubes together...
+Guess that's what you get when you duct tape two Gamecubes together…

 <iframe width="420" height="315" src="http://www.youtube.com/embed/aF78u3LQduw" frameborder="0"> </iframe>